Southern Islands by Private Jet

-This morning, guests on our February departure have the opportunity to browse the eclectic stalls at Salamanca Market.
-Our October guests will enjoy a free morning in the city, or perhaps choose to join a historic walking tour, followed by a gourmet lunch.
+This morning enjoy a free morning in the city, or perhaps choose to join a historic walking tour, followed by a gourmet lunch.
 The afternoon offers a choice as well: Perhaps pay a visit to MONA (Museum of Old and New Art).
 The creator of this ultramodern art museum designed it to be approached from the water, and the ‘Posh Pit’ experience on its dedicated ferry is the only way to go.
 Alternatively, choose to visit the Nolan Gallery, which features works from Tasmanian artists, as well as Mawson’s Huts, faithful full-sized replicas of the ones which can be seen at Cape Denison, which were used by Australia’s most famous Antarctic explorer and his expeditioners.

-This morning, guests on our October departure have the chance to visit Salamanca Market before rejoining our private jet.
+This morning we have the chance to visit Salamanca Market before rejoining our private jet.
 After take-off, we watch the lush green of Tasmania disappear from view.
 It isn’t too long before we make our descent to King Island.
 On touching down, we head straight to Cape Wickham Golf Course for lunch.
 Our travels then bring us to the tallest lighthouse in the Southern Hemisphere, also on Cape Wickham.
 Afterwards, we set out on a discovery of the island’s famous cheeses, before checking in at our accommodation, The King Island Hotel or Boomerang by the Sea.

 We spend the morning exploring the natural charms located within Flinders Chase National Park, including the Remarkable Rocks and Admirals Arch.
 Continue to Seal Bay, where visitors are able to get close to a wild colony of around 1,000 rare Australian sea lions.
 We reconvene at our hotel’s restaurant tonight for our last dinner as a group, an authentic local meal celebrating our time on the island.